joshspivey/opentscm/nonlinearjunctiondetector/readme.md

 2. Make PCB design for antenna "Needs a PCB log antenna that goes from 10hz to 6ghz"
 3. Needs a script to show it detected something right now it completes the loop in the histogram
 4. Needs requirements.txt
+5. Needs cross platform X11 references to work on mac and windows.
+Right now will work on linux in the cli or you need gnu radio companion installed and run the GRC.

 ####################################################################